AIS-Bonn/opt_control/README.md

 - Example 1 generates a predefined trajectory with two consecutive waypoints for a single axis.
 - Example 2 generates a predefined trajectory with two consecutive waypoints for a single axis with changing bounds and infeasible start state for the second waypoint.
-- Example 3 generates a predefined second order trajectory with two consecutive waypoints for two axes.
+- Example 3 generates a predefined second order trajectory with two consecutive waypoints for a single axis.
 - Example 4 generates a predefined synchronized trajectory with two consecutive waypoints for two axes.
-- Example 5 generates a random trajectory with up to five consecutive waypoints for up to five axes.
+- Example 5 generates a random trajectory with up to five consecutive waypoints for up to ten axes.

 # Meaning of variables and size of matrices